Company Lists and Research Summary

 In order to provide our clients with accurate market practices data, Radford maintains a comprehensive database of underwater exchanges executed since 2005.
 Our researchers use multiple sources of information to populate the database including tender offers and annual statements filed with the US Securities and Exchange Commission as well as news stories and press releases.
 High-level findings from this research are provided complimentary on Radford's Underwater Option Portal.
 For more information or to discuss exchange programs in greater detail, please contact us.
 The market practices outlined here, and their implications for program design, are addressed in our white paper Addressing Underwater Options: Measured Responses to a Contentious Problem.

-Contents of Radford Research:
+Contents of Radford Research

-This information was last updated on July 15, 2009.
 Note, some figures may not sum to 100% due to rounding.

 1. Company Profile